-When is the Surface Duo release date?
+When was the Surface Duo released in the US?

 How much will the Surface Duo cost?